Skip to content

 Jack Roberts is a UK-based entrepreneur with a verified track record before the AI automation pivot.
 His earlier company achieved a Top-100 UK Start-up ranking and reached 60,000+ customers before he exited.
 He runs an active YouTube channel with n8n tutorials that collectively pull significant organic views, and hosts the Jack Roberts Podcast.
 These are verifiable public signals, not self-reported claims.

-According to (HubSpot Research, 2025), 62% of marketers say they distrust community founders who make income claims without supporting evidence — yet those same claims drive the initial purchase decision.
+According to (HubSpot Research, 2025), 62% of marketers say they distrust community founders who make income claims without supporting evidence, yet those same claims drive the initial purchase decision.
 Jack’s community lives in this tension.
-The product is solid; the marketing is oversold.
+The product is solid.
+The marketing is oversold.

 Citation capsule: Jack Roberts co-founded a UK start-up that scaled to 60,000+ customers before he exited, earning a place in the Top-100 UK Start-up ranking.
 His current AI automation community on Skool has 2,400+ members as of April 2026.
 These are the verifiable credentials; the $100K/month revenue claim on his sales page has no public supporting documentation.
 (LinkedIn, Skool, 2026)